kroncatti/minimal-nest-grpc-duplicated-shared-packages/README.md

 ## Real-World Context

-This issue commonly occurs when:
+This issue commonly occurs in enterprise environments where:
-- Supporting multiple API versions that share common models (like policy-simulation-manager v16 & v17)
+- **Multiple API versions**: Services like policy-simulation-manager v16 & v17 need to coexist
-- Different npm packages include copies of the same protobuf definitions
-- Migrating between protobuf schema versions gradually
+- **Distributed npm packages**: Each API version is published as a separate `@company/proto-vX` library
+- **Gradual migration**: Teams can't immediately migrate all consumers to new versions
-- Microservices that evolved separately but share common domain models
+- **Microservice evolution**: Different services evolved separately but share common domain models

+The current workaround of bumping shared model namespaces (e.g., `v1` → `v2`) just to avoid conflicts undermines the benefits of semantic versioning and shared model reusability.